 Context South CCG's procurement lead Uriah Vadis is invited to an all-day seminar hosted by Daisychain Systems Ltd., which is the CCG's current IT provider.
 The seminar is about how technology can deliver improvements in healthcare.
 A modest buffet lunch is to be provided at the seminar itself, but existing clients of the IT provider, including Mr Vadis, have additionally been invited to an evening dinner consisting of a 4-course meal at a locally renowned restaurant.
 Risks The acceptance of hospitality could give rise to real or perceived conflict of interests, or accusations of unfair influence, collusion or canvassing with providers.
-Actions to consider Ltd. is an existing supplier to South CCG.
+Actions to consider Mr Vadis should consider whether he can demonstrate that attendance at the seminar and/or the evening dinner would benefit South CCG or the wider NHS.
+Particular caution should be applied in this case because Daisychain Systems Ltd. is an existing supplier to South CCG.
 Advice should be sought from a senior manager within the CCG where there is any doubt on what action to take.
 Given the generic title of the seminar, there may be clinical leads within the CCG who would gain more from attendance than the procurement lead.

-Provision of a modest buffet lunch to attendees at the seminar is likely to be acceptable if it is on a similar scale to that which the CCG might offer in similar circumstances.
-Acceptance of the evening dinner invitation is unlikely to be appropriate as it is neither proportionate nor of benefit to the CCG.
-If the event is close to a potential re-tendering of IT services, then extreme caution should be applied when considering whether or not any representatives from the CCG, especially the procurement lead, should attend.
-If attendance is favoured then strong consideration should be given to attending similar events offered by other IT suppliers, to avoid accusations of favouring one supplier over another.
+- Provision of a modest buffet lunch to attendees at the seminar is likely to be acceptable if it is on a similar scale to that which the CCG might offer in similar circumstances. - Acceptance of the evening dinner invitation is unlikely to be appropriate as it is neither proportionate nor of benefit to the CCG. - If the event is close to a potential re-tendering of IT services, then extreme caution should be applied when considering whether or not any representatives from the CCG, especially the procurement lead, should attend.
+If attendance is favoured then strong consideration should be given to attending similar events offered by other IT suppliers, to avoid accusations of favouring one supplier over another. - Should Mr Vadis decide to attend the seminar and buffet lunch (providing it is deemed to constitute only modest and proportionate hospitality), but to politely decline the evening meal invitation: - The invitation to attend the seminar (including lunch) will need to be declared and recorded on the CCG's gifts and hospitality register - Refusal of the evening meal invitation should be declared and registered on the CCG's gifts and hospitality register.